AdobeDocs/commerce-merchant-services.en/help/quick-checkout/create-order-admin.md

 ---
-title: "Create an order with [!DNL Quick Checkout] in Admin"
+title: Create an order with [!DNL Quick Checkout] in Admin
-description: "The Admin provides the ability to place an order using [!DNL Quick Checkout] directly from the Admin by a merchant for their customers who need assistance."
+description: The Admin provides the ability to place an order using [!DNL Quick Checkout] directly from the Admin by a merchant for their customers who need assistance.
+exl-id: 52cb8afb-fb23-468d-94b4-9f9142c54ce0
 ---
 # Create an order with [!DNL Quick Checkout]